kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 Here's that written out (for screen readers and friends):

-- 1. Start building an app.
+- 1 Start building an app.
 Go to 2
-- 2. State in a component.
+- 2 State in a component.
 Go to 3
-- 3. Is it needed **only** by this component?
+- 3 Is it needed **only** by this component?
   - Yes?
-Go to 4.
+Go to 4
   - No?
 Is it needed **only** by _one_ of the children?
     - Yes?
-Move it to that child.
-(Colocation step)
+Move it to that child (Colocation step)
     - No?
 Is it needed by a sibling or parent?
       - Yes?
 Move it to the parent (Lifting state step)
       - No?
-Go to 4.
+Go to 4
-- 4. Leave it there
+- 4 Leave it there
-- 5. Is "prop drilling" a problem here?
+- 5 Is "prop drilling" a problem here?
   - Yes?
-Put the state in a context provider and render that provider in the component where that state was managed.
+Put the state in a context provider and render that provider in the component where that state was managed
   - No?
-Go to 6.
+Go to 6
-- 6. Ship the app.
+- 6 Ship the app.
 As requirements change, Go to 1

 It's important that this is something you do as part of your regular refactoring/app maintenance process.
 This is because lifting state up is a